fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 - Break up the information into smaller pieces that fit in the context window.
 For example, we could [ask for a summary of each comment separately](https://github.com/microsoft/azure-openai-design-patterns/blob/main/patterns/01-large-document-summarization/README.md), then combine them into a single summary to show to the user.
 This may not work well in all cases, for example, if one comment refers to another.
 - Use a model with a larger context window.

 We will use the second option.
-Click on _"Click to configure the prompt and the model"_ at the top of the change and select the _"gpt-3.5-turbo-16k"_ model.
+Click on _"Click to configure the prompt and the model"_ at the top of the screen and select the _"gpt-3.5-turbo-16k"_ model.
 Then click the _"Generate summary with..."_ button again.

 <!-- markdownlint-disable-next-line MD033 -->
 <img src="docs/example2-choose-16k-model.jpg" alt="Using a larger context window" height="250"/>